-Upright aggression: MCN's guide to the best stripped-back super nakeds on the market right now
+Upright aggression: MCN's guide to the best stripped-back super nakeds on the market in 2021

-A new generation of super nakeds hit the streets in 2020 with more power, fancier tech and higher price tags than ever before.
+A new generation of super nakeds hit the streets last year with more power, fancier tech and higher price tags than ever before.
 The headline grabbers were Ducati and Kawasaki whose new bikes – the Streetfighter V4 S and Z H2 - boasted superbike-matching statistics and face-melting performance.

 Best super naked motorbikes

 - Aprilia Tuono V4 1100 Factory

 - KTM 1290 Super Duke R

 - BMW S1000R

 - MV Agusta Brutale 1000RR